Skip to content

 The bustling city of Kampala is Uganda’s business, political and cultural capital, a melting pot of ancient and modernity where on a normal week day up to 4m people are busy transacting business.
 From the extra business down-town, to fresh fruit and food filled markets, towering arcades, to narrow busy streets, Kampala is as diverse as its people and suburbs.

-In the evening join up the local Kampalans to chill away the evening in several street nightlife spots and learn why Kampala is cerebrated as East Africa’s best nightlife city.
+In the evening join up the local Kampalans to chill away the evening in several street nightlife spots and learn why Kampala is celebrated as East Africa’s best nightlife city.

-• Take just a Scenery Road Trip throughout Uganda
+• Take a Scenic Road Trip across Uganda

 Uganda’s geological location between the two Africa’s rift valley arms and along the equator makes it an-year-round holiday destination for its conducive weather shaped and dictated by various topographic features from highest mountain ranges on the continent to Africa’s biggest inland sea, Lake Victoria also the source of the Nile.
 On a guided road-trip across this beautiful land, you will enjoy the scenic features from crater lakes hemmed in by towering terraced mountain ranges, rolling hills, mountain ranges, tropical rainforests, rocky outcrops and tea hill sides.
 Stop to admire, interact and shop in bustling small upcountry towns, learn of ancient local traditions, sit out and exchange smiles and taste the local delicacies of Uganda’s diverse cultural heritage.